neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

    To kickstart a new site, enter a package and site name in the form before going to the next step.

+   If you are new to Neos, we recommend to import the existing demo site so you can follow the next section giving you a basic tour of the user interface.

 #.
 If all went well you'll get a confirmation the setup is completed, and you can enter the
    frontend or backend of your Neos website.